Frank Ellis’ profile

 - Mary Goes First, Orange Tree Theatre, Richmond, Orange Tree Theatre, 17th December 2008 – 31st January 2009

-- Let’s Face the Music and Dance, music and lyrics by Irving Berlin, Salberg Studio, Salisbury Playhouse, Salisbury Playhouse and Terry Eldridge Ltd., 11th December 2008 – 10th January 2009
+- Let’s Face the Music and Dance, Salberg Studio, Salisbury Playhouse, Salisbury Playhouse and Terry Eldridge Ltd., 11th December 2008 – 10th January 2009

-- August: Osage County, Lyttelton Theatre, National Theatre, Steppenwolf, started November 2008
+- August: Osage County, Lyttelton Theatre, National Theatre, London, Steppenwolf, started November 2008

 - De Monfort, Orange Tree Theatre, Richmond, Orange Tree Theatre, 30th April – 31st May 2008